Self-Hosted Deployment Guide¶

 terraform apply

 Review the plan before applying.
-On the first apply, Terraform creates the infrastructure, starts the ECS services, and runs a one time auth bootstrap task after Cognito and ECS are ready.
+On the first apply, Terraform creates the infrastructure, starts the ECS services, and runs a one-time authentication bootstrap task after Better Auth and the other application services are ready.

 After terraform apply completes, get the application URL: